MicrosoftDocs/azure-stack-docs/azure-stack/user/kubernetes-aks-engine-release-notes.md

 ### Estimated upgrade time

-The estimated time is between 12 to 15 minutes per VM in the cluster.
-For example, a 20-node cluster may take approximately to five (5) hours to upgrade.
+The estimated upgrade time is 12 to 15 minutes per VM in the cluster.
+For example, a 20-node cluster may take about 5 hours to upgrade.<!--Replaced globally for clarity, style consistency.-->

 ## Instructions to use AKS engine 0.70.0 and above

 Microsoft upgraded the Azure Cloud Provider in version 0.70.0.
 The Azure Cloud Provider is a core component shared between AKS Azure and AKS engine on Azure Stack Hub.